是一款Mac上优秀的 连接控制工具，可以让我们 其他的Mac、Windows或Linux电脑，支持多种协议， /SSH/SCREENS等, 具有各种强大的 辅助工具。

 Access your computers from wherever you are!is a beautiful, yet powerful Screen Sharing and client that lets you connect back to your Mac, Windows or Linux PC from the comfort of your living room, the corner coffee shop or anywhere in the world.

-“3 brings welcome design and features that take advantage of OS X for a VNC app that’s versatile, powerful, and a pleasure to use.”
+“3 brings welcome design and features that take advantage of OS X for a app that’s versatile, powerful, and a pleasure to use.”

 — Federico Viticci, MacStories